marceldobehere/goofy-chat-app-v2-client/README.md

 * Stickers (?)
 * Portable Core Client Lib in NodeJS/Java (May be in progress)
 * Improved Voice Chats / Potential integration into the main app
-* Multiple fully seperated Accounts
+* Multiple fully separated Accounts
 * Customizable UI/Themes